Home Health Stroke: causes, symptoms, first aid, prevention

 3. The structural features of the body are weak vascular walls by nature.

-4. Injury - blow to the head, car accident, fall.
+4. Trauma - blow to the head, car accident, fall.

 5. High blood pressure.

-Unmistakably recognizing a stroke is simple - ask the person to smile.
-He will not be able to do this, one of the sides of the lips will not move.
+It is easy to accurately recognize a stroke - ask the person to smile.
+He won't be able to do this; one side of his lips won't move.
 Call an ambulance immediately.

-You can also ask to raise both hands up, repeat simple phrases after you, or show your tongue.
-Failure to perform these exercises, or curvature of the tongue in one direction or another, indicates a stroke.
+You can also ask to raise both hands up, repeat simple phrases after you, or stick out your tongue.
+Failure to perform these exercises, or tongue curvature in any direction indicates a stroke.

-Do not hesitate to approach a person who suddenly fell in the street.
+Do not hesitate to approach a person who has suddenly collapsed on the street.
 You can save his life.

 Signs by which a stroke is recognized: